MedSwitcher

 Mounjaro vs Zepbound: Same Drug, Different Indication

 • If using Mounjaro for diabetes: Foundayo is not FDA-approved for diabetes.
 Switching may require adding another diabetes medication.
+Review Foundayo drug interactions with your doctor.

 • If using Mounjaro for weight loss: The switch to Foundayo is the same as Zepbound → Foundayo.